Unconstitutional constitutional amendment: Germany

 Contemporary Germany arose from the ashes of World War II and the totalitarian experience of Nazism.
 Based on the legacy of the Weimar Constitution and especially on the correction of its flaws, the Federal Republic of Germany was born in 1949 (as West Germany) and the Federal Constitutional Court has been active since 1951.
 The court's jurisdiction is focused on constitutional issues and the compliance of all governmental institutions with the constitution.
-Both ordinary laws and constitutional laws (and amendments) passed by the Parliament are subject to its judicial review, since they have to be compatible with the principles of the Basic Law for the Federal Republic of Germany defined by the eternity clause.
+Both ordinary laws and constitutional laws (and amendments) passed by the Parliament are subject to its judicial review, since they have to be compatible with the core principles of the Basic Law for the Federal Republic of Germany defined by the eternity clause, i.e. articles 1-20, the federal structure of Germany and the participation of the federal states in legislation.

 Honduras

 In 2015, the Supreme Court of Honduras declared unconstitutional a part of the original 1982 constitution of Honduras that created a one-term limit for the president of Honduras and also created protective provisions punishing attempts to alter this presidential term limit.
 This case was novel in the sense that a part of an original constitution rather than a constitutional amendment was declared unconstitutional.